Grooming is caring

 Do not brush a cat’s face or paws.

-If a cat doesn’t like to be brushed, you can try grooming him using another gizmo.
+If your cat doesn’t like to be brushed, you can try grooming him using another gizmo.

 The grooming glove is a superb alternative to the brush, as most cats don’t mind it at all.